Glavo/kala-compress/README.md

 ### Deprecation and removal

-The deprecated features in Apache Commons Compress 1.21 have all been removed.
+MOst deprecated APIs in Apache Commons Compress have been removed.

 Additional support for OSGI is no longer provided, but this shouldn't make a big difference.
 If the problem is caused by caching of dependency checks, use the corresponding `setCache[Library]Availablity` to turn off its caching.